 I want to tell you about a really interesting place to visit - Vestmannaeyjar - the volcanic Westman Islands in South-Iceland.
 In my last travel-blog, I told you about Kötlutangi pit, the southernmost point of the mainland of Iceland.
 The Westman Islands are even more south than Kötlutangi; the volcanic island is the southernmost point of Iceland.

 Remember why these islands got the name Vestmannaeyjar - the Westman islands?
-I told you that story in my travel-blog on Hjörleifshöfði promontory: the Blood Brothers Ingólfur and Hjörleifur.
-Hjörleifur, the blood brother of our first settler, Ingólfur Arnarson, had Irish slaves.
+I told you that story in my travel-blog about Hjörleifshöfði promontory: the Blood Brothers Ingólfur and Hjörleifur.
+Hjörleifur, the blood-brother of our first settler, Ingólfur Arnarson, had Irish slaves.
 The slaves killed Hjörleifur in 875 after they had only stayed for half a year in Iceland, and fled to the Westman Islands.

 Ingólfur hunted them down and killed them.
 From that time the islands got the name the Westman islands, as back then the Irish were called Westmen.

 Ingólfur Arnarson and his wife Hallveig at the Saga Museum in Reykjavík

 To reach the Westman islands you either have a choice of catching the ferry, Herjólfur, or flying.
 What we did on this day is that we drove to Landeyjahöfn harbour in South-Iceland and took the ferry early in the morning and left the islands again in the evening, as everything was fully booked and we could not find any accommodation for the night.

 I would advise you to stay overnight and experience these beautiful islands to the fullest and learn about their history and the volcanic eruption which started in the middle of the night in 1973 in the backyard of the Islanders' home.
 My visit to the islands was a spur-of-the-moment thing, but to be able to find accommodation in the Westman islands one has to book well in advance.